d-singer/BirdNET-thresholds/README.md

 Please cite any use of this work:

-Singer et al. (2024): Aggregated time-series features boost species-specific differentiation of true and false positives in passive acoustic monitoring of bird assemblages, Remote Sensing in Ecology and Conservation
+Singer et al. (2024): Aggregated time-series features boost species-specific differentiation of true and false positives in passive acoustic monitoring of bird assemblages, Remote Sensing in Ecology and Conservation XXXXX

 # R scripts